Skip to content

 Amazon Q Developer

-AWS’s Q Developer is the cloud-native juggernaut, wielding agentic flows that orchestrate IaC, Lambda chains, Bedrock fine-tunes, and beyond—all autonomously.
+AWS Q Developer is an AI-powered assistant that helps developers accelerate cloud development, infrastructure automation, code generation, and AWS service integration through intelligent recommendations and workflow support.
 Custom agents via Model Context Protocol (MCP) hand off like a pro dev squad: one blueprints infra, another codes logic, a third secures it.

 AspectAmazon Q DeveloperReplit Agent